INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Conclusion

 INQUIRE-Search is a tool designed to enable scientists to quickly and easily discover data from within a large ecological database such as iNaturalist.
-This challenge of surfacing data of interest from a large pool is commonly referred to as "image retrieval" in the AI community, and INQUIRE-Search specifically addresses two fundamental image retrieval challenges to ensure the system is high-performing in terms of both quality and speed.
-First, INQUIRE-Search enables scientists to search for data using open-ended text, which significantly expands the searchable possibilities beyond existing metadata within the database.
-Second, INQUIRE-Search is engineered to power this search over very large databases efficiently, without requiring significant computational resources.
-This efficiency is a key feature of the design, letting scientists iterate on their searches with the system in real-time to discover their data of interest.
 The system architecture of INQUIRE-Search reflects both of these priorities, combining state-of-the-art vision-language models with efficient indexing and memory management techniques to deliver responsive searches across hundreds of millions of images on modest hardware (4 vCPUs with 32GB RAM, roughly the capacity of a single laptop).

-\subsection{Search Index}
+\subsubsection{Search index}

-Searching for relevant data using text is accomplished by first embedding the text query using the same SigLIP model used to embed the iNaturalist images.
-We then calculate the vector similarity between that new text embedding and each image embedding and use that similarity score to rank the full set of images to surface possible images of interest.
-With a smaller database, this entire process can be accomplished directly within the memory of a modest computer, but when scaling to the hundreds of millions of images in iNaturalist the set of image embeddings becomes large ($\sim$200GB), requiring a different approach to quickly find the most similar images to a new text query.
+First we embed text query using the same SigLIP model used to embed the iNaturalist images.
+We then calculate the vector similarity between that new text embedding and each image embedding and use the score to rank the full set of images to surface images of interest.
+With a smaller database, this entire process can be accomplished directly within the memory of a modest computer, but when scaling to the hundreds of millions of images in iNaturalist the set of image embeddings becomes large ($\sim$200GB), requiring a different approach for a rapid new search.